-For the purpose of Crown Land tenure, Lochard Energy will aim to sign into a licence agreement for all Crown Land recipients.
+For the purpose of Crown Land tenure, Lochard Energy will aim to sign into a licence agreement for all Crown Land owners and authorities.

-Lochard Energy is committed to clear and transparent communications in associated discussions with impacted landowners and occupiers to ensure they have an appropriate understanding of the requirements and potential impacts of the construction and operation of the pipeline.
+Lochard Energy is committed to clear and transparent communications in discussions with landowners and occupiers to ensure they are fully informed of the requirements and potential impacts of the construction and operation of the pipeline.